 Federal Heights is a somewhat small city located in the state of Colorado.
 With a population of 12,381 people and three constituent neighborhoods, Federal Heights is the 41st largest community in Colorado.

-Federal Heights is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Federal Heights is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Federal Heights is a city of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Federal Heights who work in sales jobs (12.75%), maintenance occupations (10.15%), and office and administrative support (9.81%).
+There are especially a lot of people living in Federal Heights who work in sales jobs (11.58%), office and administrative support (10.98%), and maintenance occupations (9.81%).

 The most common language spoken in Federal Heights is English.
 Other important languages spoken here include Spanish and Vietnamese.